Foundation Portfolio by Adam Marriott

 Medium risk.

-Only one scene, don’t know what the ground will be like on the day of filming.
+Only one scene, don’t know what the ground will be like on the day of

 Use area with softer ground, slow drag.